babashka/fs/API.md

 Returns a vector of paths matching glob `pattern` (on path and filename) relative to `root-dir`.
 Patterns containing `**` or `/` will cause a recursive walk under `root-dir`, unless overriden with `:recursive false`.
-Similarly, `:hidden` will be automaticaly enabled when `pattern` starts with a dot.
+Similarly, `:hidden` will be automatically enabled when `pattern` starts with a dot.
 Glob interpretation is done using the rules described in [FileSystem#getPathMatcher](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/file/FileSystem.html#getPathMatcher(java.lang.String))